Soft Tissue Sarcoma - Board Review Summary

 |---|---|---|---|

-- For localized extremity or truncal STS where oncologic resection is planned, RT is recommended when the patient is at increased risk for local recurrence.
+- The ASTRO adult STS guideline recommends RT for localized extremity or truncal STS when oncologic resection is planned and the patient is at increased risk for local recurrence.

 - Expert pathology and radiology review plus multidisciplinary evaluation are recommended before treatment.

-- Factors associated with LR include positive margins, tumor grade, histology, tumor size, site, and morbidity of salvage resection.
+- Factors associated with local recurrence include positive margins, tumor grade, histology, tumor size, site, and morbidity of salvage resection.

 PART II - PRE-OP vs POST-OP RT

-Extremity STS randomized to pre-op 50 Gy vs post-op 66 Gy.
+NCIC SR2 / O'Sullivan randomized extremity STS to pre-op 50 Gy vs post-op 66 Gy.
 Equivalent LC, DFS, and OS.
 Acute wound complications: 35% pre-op vs 17% post-op.
 Late toxicity favored pre-op RT: fibrosis, edema, and joint stiffness were worse after post-op RT because of the higher dose and larger volume.

 ASTRO 2021 KQ2: Pre-operative RT is recommended over post-op RT when both are appropriate.
 The reason is the burden of permanent late toxicity, not better tumor control.
 Post-op RT still has a role when surgery occurred first, unexpected adverse pathology is found, or wound-healing risk outweighs late functional concerns.